HamadaMakorro/online-portfolio/README.md

 ### 'Make ~~America~~ The Internet ~~great~~ *fun* again!'

-Steadily working towards my a highly configurable suite of interactive experiences.
+Steadily working towards a highly configurable suite of interactive experiences.

 # this project